Potential Insider Threat Indicators: Hidden Risks

-Cyber Attackers are becoming more and more mischievous every day and their attack pattern is changing.
+Cyber Attackers are becoming more mischievous every day and their attack patterns are changing.
 Insider threat is a type of cyberattack that is mostly targeted towards organizations.
 The concept of potential insider threat indicators can’t be discussed in these few lines so keep on reading to learn more about it in full detail.

 Insider threat is a type of cyberattack that is done through an inside channel.
 This means it either happens through employees of the company who misuse their access, or their accounts being hacked by hackers who later misuse it.